Evizero/Augmentor.jl/README.md

 ## Introduction

-The following code snippet shows how a stochastic augmentation pipeline can be specified using simple building blocks that we call "operations".
+The following code snippet shows how an augmentation pipeline can be specified using simple building blocks that we call "operations".
 In order to give the example some meaning, we will use a real medical image from the publicly available [ISIC archive](https://isic-archive.com/) as input.
 The concrete image can be downloaded [here](https://isic-archive.com/api/v1/image/5592ac599fc3c13155a57a85/thumbnail) using their [Web API](https://isic-archive.com/api/v1).